-In addition to textbooks, the store offers a wide variety of such products as sportswear, school supplies, decals, insignia items, greeting cards, toys, novelty gifts, Starbucks Coffee, etc.
+In addition to textbooks, the store offers a wide variety of such products as sportswear, school supplies, computers, insignia items, greeting cards, toys, novelty gifts, Starbucks Coffee, etc.

 The bookstore is open Monday through Thursday from 8:30am to 7:00pm and Friday from 8:30am to 4:00pm.
 Hours are extended during the beginning of each semester to include one Saturday from 8:30am to 12:00pm.
-Special hours are posted at the bookstore.
+Special hours are posted on the Bookstore website calendar.
 During the summer semester and semester break the bookstore is open Monday through Friday from 8:30am to 4:00pm.
 On Fridays, mid-June to mid-August, the bookstore closes at 3:00pm.

 The Bookstore offers a rewards program called Viking Bucks.
-Viking Bucks can be used on books and merchandise as a cost-saving measure.
+Viking Bucks can be used on books and merchandise as a costsaving measure.